sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

 detail.
-The oldest Śaivāgama extant the (Uttara) Kamikagama is probably not older than the 5th or 6th century [A. C.](# "T. A. Gopinatha Rao: Elements of Hindu Iconography.
+The oldest Śaivāgama extant the (Uttara) Kamikagama is probably not older than the 5th or 6th century A. C.[^53]

+      We owe it entirely to (the religious zeal of) the Buddhists, the conservation, for posterity, of some Silpa Texts-both Buddhistic and Brahmanical, and perhaps, even Jaina-a few of which are entirely lost in Sanskrit.
+Wonderfully accurate translations of the Sanskrit versions, for example, of the Works of Atreya and of Nagnajit, are preserved in the encyclopaedic Tibetan compilation Bstan-hgyur.[^54] Dr. Berthold Laufer had brought out a critical edition of the Tibetan version of Citralakṣaṇam[^55]ascribed to Nagnajit.

+[^53]: "T. A. Gopinatha Rao: Elements of Hindu Iconography.
 Vol. I, Part I, p.
-55.")

-      We owe it entirely to (the religious zeal of) the Buddhists, the conservation, for posterity, of some Silpa Texts-both Buddhistic and Brahmanical, and perhaps, even Jaina-a few of which are entirely lost in Sanskrit.
-Wonderfully accurate translations of the Sanskrit versions, for example, of the Works of Atreya and of Nagnajit, are preserved in the encyclopaedic Tibetan compilation [Bstan-hgyur.](# "Cordier Catalogue du Fonds Tibétain de la Bibliothéque Nationale.
+55."

+[^54]: "Cordier Catalogue du Fonds Tibétain de la Bibliothéque Nationale.
 Bstan hgyur, Section.
-Mdo-hgrel Sutra-vṛtti, Commentary on the slitras, classed under the general name Silpa-vidya-sastras, P. 474.")
-Dr. Berthold Laufer had brought out a critical edition of the Tibetan version of [Citralakṣaṇam](# "See Note 29, Supra.")ascribed to Nagnajit.
+Mdo-hgrel Sutra-vṛtti, Commentary on the slitras, classed under the general name Silpa-vidya-sastras, P. 474."

+[^55]: "See Note 29, Supra."

       Of special importance are some of the original Sanskrit texts, procured from Nepal, mainly through the initiative of the present writer.
 And by him some of these have been published for the first time.
-Further information regarding Śilpa works, preserved in Tibetan translation and procured in their original, have also been given, elsewhere, fully, by the present [writer.](# "Haridas Mitra: The Buddhapratima-laksanam with the Com- mentary Vivarani.
+Further information regarding Śilpa works, preserved in Tibetan translation and procured in their original, have also been given, elsewhere, fully, by the present writer.[^56].
+See the Introduction.")

+[^56]: "Haridas Mitra: The Buddhapratima-laksanam with the Com- mentary Vivarani.
 The Prince of Wales Sarasvati-bhavana Sanskrit Texts.
 No. 48.
-(Benares, 1933).
-See the Introduction.")
+(Benares, 1933

     Besides these, a few Śilpa Texts of purely Buddhistic nature, are preserved, in Ceylon.
 They are in corrupt Sanskrit surely probably Post-Buddhistic.
-The most important among them, is the [Sāriputra](# "Through the kind help of Bhadanta Mañjuri, very obliging Buddhist Monk who is well grounded in Pali and Sanskrit, I was ableto prepare for my personal use a Nagari transcription of this important Text and its Ceylonese Commentary.
+The most important among them, is the Sāriputra[^57] ascribed to Sāriputra, a direct disciple of the Blessed One.

+[^57]: "Through the kind help of Bhadanta Mañjuri, very obliging Buddhist Monk who is well grounded in Pali and Sanskrit, I was ableto prepare for my personal use a Nagari transcription of this important Text and its Ceylonese Commentary.
 This learned monk has also undertaken to transcribe in Nagari, for my use, the two remaining chapters of the Sariputra, as also the Rupivali.
-I am preparing to publish critical editions of these important Texts of Buddhistic Art in near future.") ascribed to Sāriputra, a direct disciple of the Blessed One.
+I am preparing to publish critical editions of these important Texts of Buddhistic Art in near future."